Which place is cheaper, Myrtle Beach or Nags Head?

 Should I visit Nags Head or Myrtle Beach?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Nags Head is a popular tourist destination in the Outer Banks of North Carolina.
 The town, with a population of almost 3,000, has many nice beaches and is also where you'll find Jockey's Ridge, which has the tallest active sand dune system in the eastern United States.
 It's also the most visited park within the North Carolina park system.

 Myrtle Beach is one of the most popular and touristy beach destinations on the South Atlantic coast.
 It's a popular spring break destination for college kids and there is no shortage of hotels and entertainment options along the beach front.
 It's also well known as a golfing destination, and it has some wonderful seafood restaurants and shopping areas.
 If you're looking for a natural, relaxed beach destination, Myrtle Beach is not your best option, but if you're looking for the thrills of club hopping, wonderful food options, and souvenir shopping opportunities, then Myrtle Beach is where it's at.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Nags Head is $149, while the average daily cost in Myrtle Beach is $173.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Nags Head and Myrtle Beach in more detail.